What a spike in blood-sugar levels during the early morning hours of the day really means.

-In the early morning hours, the body begins to anticipate when you’ll be waking up and needing energy to go find food.
+In the early-morning hours, the body begins to anticipate when you’ll be waking up and needing energy to go find food.
 Because it has likely been a while since you last ate, it starts to release sugars into the bloodstream from its energy stores.
-As blood sugar levels begin to rise, the body also releases insulin to prevent them from getting too high1,2,3.

 This where the dawn phenomenon takes place.